Shellie Caplan honored as 2007 STAR

-The Healthcare Businesswomen’s Association (HBA) recognized Sharon Callahan as its 2006 Strategic Transformation Achievement Recognition (STAR).
+Shellie Caplan, founder and president of Caplan Associates and Grad Advantage, was honored as the Healthcare Businesswomen’s Association (HBA) 2007 Strategic Transformation Achievement Recognition (STAR).
 Each year, the HBA honors a STAR who stands apart as an exemplary role model by demonstrating a long-term commitment to the HBA’s strategic goals of furthering the advancement and impact of women in the business of healthcare.

 About the HBA